Are You an Easy Target For Bullies?

 In the workplace, bullies often target persons who are particularly skilled or competent, viewing them as competition, and compensating for their own weaknesses.
 In schools, bullies may pick on the kids who stand out because they are very smart—labeling them “nerds” or “teacher’s pets.”

 Bullies will often pick on people who they feel won’t fight back—the people who are nice and try to get along with everyone.
 That is what is so frustrating for many targets of bullies because they are puzzled that they, the cooperative and non-competitive workers/students, are singled out (“What did I do?”).

 Bullies focus on workers and students who are socially isolated.
 If you are an informal workplace leader, with co-workers who admire and “follow” you, it is less likely that bullies will target you.

 Recent psychological research shows that targets of bullies are more likely to drop out of high school, and that bullying can be particularly traumatic for girls who have little social support.

 It is important to recognize when bullying exists, and to provide support for targets of bullies.
-Many schools have anti-bullying policies, which helps increase awareness and stops some of the more overt bullying.
+Many schools have anti-bullying policies, which help increase awareness and stop some of the more overt bullying.
 The problem is that much bullying occurs “under the radar screen” and goes unrecognized by teachers and staff.
 Many workplaces are establishing anti-bullying policies as well.
-The first step in combating bullying is awareness of the problem, the second step is to take action.
+The first step in combating bullying is awareness of the problem, and the second step is to take action.
 If you are a target of bullies, fight back.
 If you observe bullying, report it or intervene.